hiimOmagh/LumiBuddy/README.md

 * **Domain Layer (`:core-domain`)**:

-  * Pure Java models, entities, business logic, use cases.
+  * Pure Java models and business use cases.
+  * Absolutely no Android or Room dependencies.

 * **Data Layer (`:core-data`)**:

-  * Data repositories, Room database entities and DAOs, data synchronization logic.
+  * Room database entities, DAOs and repositories.
+  * Depends only on `:core-domain`.

 * **Infrastructure Layer (`:core-infra`)**:

-  * Android-specific implementations (SensorManager, CameraX, Retrofit network services).
-  * Dependency Injection (Dagger 2).
+  * Android implementations of domain interfaces (sensors, networking).
+  * Provides Dagger modules and other platform services.

 * **Presentation Layer (`:feature-*`)**: